HIV-associated Neurocognitive Disorder (HAND)

 Educate the patient at an early stage, and discuss future medicolegal implications of dementia.
 The patient should be strongly encouraged to prepare a living will and to assign power of attorney.

 Educate patients and families about the persistent dangers of the transmission of HIV.
-The following Web sites can be referenced for further information:
+The following Web site can be referenced for further information:

 Education of family members, friends, and caregivers of a patient with HIV-associated neurocognitive disorder (HAND) is of great importance.
 HIV dementia is a multifaceted problem, and caregivers should know about the complications, including psychiatric complications.
 Often, friends and family need counseling and support to deal with this chronic and difficult condition.